miroslawstaron/software_engineering_community/CI_workshop.md

 Registration is free and open for all software center companies.
 We distribute MS Outlook (iCal) invitations and will send the link using that channel.

-**Please register here**: https://choodle.portal.chalmers.se/FBwMYPlnRehtlwRI
+**Please register here**: https://choodle.portal.chalmers.se/FBwMYPlnRehtlwRI IMPORTANT! please write your e-mail address when registering!

 # Content - what we want to talk about
 * CI testing and ML